 A higher promoter net result can take your business to great heights while a lower promoter net result can trigger a landslide for the business.

 So how does the Net Promoter Score work?

 The Net Promoter result is calculated based on the answer to one question: What is the probability that you would recommend our company/product/service to a friend or colleague?

 Scoring for this answer is most often based on a scale from 0 to 10.

-To calculate the Net promoter score, you have to find the % of customer who is promoter and detractor and after that, you have to subtract the percentage of detractors from the percentage of promoters.
+To calculate the Net promoter score, find % of customers who are promoters and detractors.
+Then, subtract the percentage of detractors from the percentage of promoters.

-Additional questions can be included to help you understand the perception of various products, services, and business lines.
+Additional open-ended questions help brands understand the perception of various products, services, and business lines.
 These additional questions help the company assess the relative importance of these other parts of the enterprise in the overall result.
 This is particularly useful in targeting resources to address issues that have the greatest impact on NPS.
-The necessity of a software as a service provider is on the rise amongst companies willing to employ the Net Promoter System as they offer a full set of customization option on data, reports, and analysis.

-The most important objective of the Net Promoter Score methodology is to assess customer loyalty towards a brand or company.
-The ability to measure customer loyalty is a more effective methodology to determine the likelihood of a customer buying again, discussing the company and resisting market pressure on a competitor's defect.
+The main objective of the Net Promoter Score methodology is to assess customer loyalty towards a brand or company.
+It helps in determining the likelihood of a customer buying again and recommending the company.
+It also shows the percentage of retention the brand can expect.

-Since the goal of the Net Promoter is not to anticipate the actual recommendations, but to anticipate a full set of financially beneficial behaviors, proponents of the methodology do not consider this a problem.
+There are many other ways to measure loyalty.
+However, NPS gives an overall picture.
+The goal of the Net Promoter is not to anticipate the actual recommendations, but to anticipate a full set of financially beneficial behaviours, and many companies do not consider this a problem.